Lokua/number-box/README.md

 ## Styles

-NumberBbox does not ship with any styles in order to make customization as easy as possible.
+NumberBox does not ship with any styles in order to make customization as easy as possible.
+See the **[demo](https://lokua.github.io/number-box)** for some possible inspiration

 ## Priot Art